ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Advanced/Index.rst

     :type: string
     :Default: ''

     You can define an optional callback function that will be called each time the consent state for any given service changes.
-The consent value will be passed as the first parameter to the function (true=consented).
-The `service` config will be passed as the second parameter.
-The content of this field is wrapped with `callback: function(consent, service) { }`
+The consent value is passed as the first parameter (`true` means consented).
+The `service` config is passed as the second parameter.
+The content of this field is wrapped with `callback: function(consent, service) { }`.

+    Enter only trusted JavaScript.
+Syntax errors or unsafe code in this field are emitted to the frontend configuration.